Mrivas0331/362FinalProject/README.md

 5. Either click [here](http://localhost:5500), or enter the full link provided to see the frontend

-6. Use guest login if you cannot load the firebase (in environment file)
+6. Use guest login if you cannot load the firebase (will not be available after launch, just click [here](http://localhost:5500/public/home.html))

 7. Run test cases by doing "npm test", covers all express backend routes

-- The project utilizes node-persist for local storage of products
+- The project utilizes node-persist for local storage of products and orders
 - Firebase for user login/signup

 ![webpage-gif](https://github.com/Mrivas0331/362FinalProject/blob/main/current-implementation.gif)